brimdata/zed/zng/docs/zng-over-json.md

-The type format follows the terminology in the ZNG spec, where primitive types represent concrete values like strings, integers, times, and so forth, while complex types are composed of primtive type and/or other complex types, e.g., records, sets, arrays, and unions.
+The type format follows the terminology in the ZNG spec, where primitive types represent concrete values like strings, integers, times, and so forth, while complex types are composed of primtive types and/or other complex types, e.g., records, sets, arrays, and unions.

 The ZJSON type encoding for a primitive type is simply its string name,